Skip to content

 What file is best for aluminium CNC machining?

 STEP is preferred.
-Include notes for material grade, finish, threads, critical dimensions, quantity, and inspection needs.
+Include notes for material, finish, threads, critical dimensions, and quantity.

 When should I choose aluminium CNC instead of 3D printing?